🧐 5 Myths About AI in Medicine

 What’s the reality?

-Let’s be clear: AI is not an “electronic brain” on the verge of gaining consciousness and enslaving humanity.
+Let’s be clear: AI is not an “electronic brain” that is about to gain consciousness and enslave humanity.
 In medicine, AI is, first and foremost, a tool.
 An incredibly powerful, smart, and trainable tool, but a tool nonetheless.
-Like a scalpel in a surgeon’s hand or a microscope in a lab technician’s.
+Like a scalpel in a surgeon’s hands or a microscope in a lab technician’s.

 Imagine a navigator on a ship.
-They have a state-of-the-art GPS that analyzes satellite data, weather, and currents to plot the perfect course.
-But the decision to follow that course, to bypass a sudden storm, or to enter a port to help another vessel, is made by the captain.
+They have a state-of-the-art navigation system that analyzes satellite data, weather, and currents to plot the perfect course.
+But the decision—to follow that course, to bypass a sudden storm, or to enter a port to help another vessel—is made by the captain.

-The same goes for medicine.
-AI can analyze thousands of X-rays and pinpoint a tiny, suspicious area with incredible accuracy.
-But only a doctor, knowing your medical history, other test results, lifestyle, and even your emotional state, can put all the pieces of the puzzle together and make the right decision about the next steps.
-Medicine is not just a science; it’s an art.
-And no neural network has yet been able to simulate empathy, intuition, and human connection.
+It’s the same in medicine.
+AI can analyze thousands of X-ray images and point out a tiny, suspicious area with incredible accuracy.
+But only a doctor, knowing your medical history, other test results, your lifestyle, and even your emotional state, can put all these puzzle pieces together into a single picture and make the right decision about the next steps.
+Medicine is not just a science; it’s also an art.
+And so far, no neural network has been able to simulate empathy, intuition, and human connection.

-Myth #2: AI Makes Diagnoses, and They Must Be Obeyed Without Question
+Myth #2: AI Makes Diagnoses, and They Must Be Trusted Unconditionally

 This myth is a logical extension of the first.
 If the machine is so smart, its verdict must be the final truth.
 Why do we even need a doctor then?